akleinvm/pcf-delimited-to-json-converter/README.md

-# PCF Delimited File to JSON Converter
+# Delimited to JSON Converter

 ## Overview

-The **PCF Delimited File to JSON Converter** is a PowerApps Component Framework (PCF) control built for canvas apps that allows users to upload any delimited file (such as CSV, TSV, pipe-delimited, etc.) and converts the data into JSON format.
+The **Delimited to JSON Converter** is a PowerApps Component Framework (PCF) control built for canvas apps that allows users to upload any delimited file (such as CSV, TSV, pipe-delimited, etc.) and converts the data into JSON format.
 The JSON data is accessible via the component's output property, making it easy to integrate with other PowerApps logic.

 This component uses the [PapaParse](https://www.papaparse.com/) library for efficient parsing of delimited files.